Mega Cavern: Description

 The Mega Cavern is a 4000000 sqfoot structure located in Louisville, Kentucky.
-About 75-100 feet underground, the cave stretches under parts of the Watterson Expressway and the Louisville Zoo.
+About 75-100 feet underground, the mine stretches under parts of the Watterson Expressway and the Louisville Zoo.
 Due to its support structures, it is classified as a building and is the largest building in Kentucky.

 History and use

 Limestone mine

-The cavern started as Louisville Crushed Stone.
+The mine was originally called Louisville Crushed Stone.
 It was created by a massive limestone quarry—with miners blasting out rock for over 42 years during the middle of the 20th century.
-It was acquired in 1989 by private investors who saw the potential to develop a portion of the cavern into an environmentally-conscious high security commercial storage facility.
+It was acquired in 1989 by private investors who saw the potential to develop a portion of the space into an environmentally-conscious high security commercial storage facility.

 Renovation

 Business park

 Exhausted of its mineable limestone, the property was purchased by Jim Lowry, Tom Tyler and Don Tyler in 1989 to be made into a "high-security business park".
-In February 2015, the cavern housed 12 businesses in around 700000 sqft.
+In February 2015, the mine housed 12 businesses in around 700000 sqft.

 Storage

-Because of its relatively stable temperature around 50-60 °F and humidity, the cavern was renovated to be used for storage.
+Because of its relatively stable temperature around 50-60 °F and humidity, the mine was renovated to be used for storage.
 To be useful, the floor was raised by filling in parts of the mine with recycled materials.
 A fire-resistant safety corridor was also installed as an emergency exit.
-Various rooms are located throughout the cavern to store various items from road salt and vehicles to pretzels and amusement park rides.
+Various rooms are located throughout the mine to store various items from road salt and vehicles to pretzels and amusement park rides.

 Tourism

 In 2009, the Mega Cavern began offering a Jeep-drawn tour of the area where the floor had been raised.
-Around Christmas, the cavern hosts "Lights Under Louisville" where visitors can drive through the cavern and view lighted holiday decorations; it is the largest such underground display in the world.
+Around Christmas, the mine hosts "Lights Under Louisville" where visitors can drive through the mine and view lighted holiday decorations; it is the largest such underground display in the world.
 Several years later, a zipline tour and a ropes course were added to the offerings.